 Any grievance which has not been resolved by the procedures set forth above may be referred to the General Manager by the grievant in writing within five (5) working days from the receipt of the Immediate Supervisor's answer and the specific issues involved shall be detailed in such referral together with a statement of the resolution which is desired.
-The General Manager or their personal representative shall investigate the merits of the complaint, meet with the grievant and Union representative to settle such grievance (or, if the personal representative of the General Manager) within twenty (20) working days following the meeting(s).
+The General Manager or their personal representative shall investigate the merits of the complaint, meet with the grievant and Union representative to settle such grievance (or, if the personal representative of the General Manager, to make recommendations thereon to the General Manager) within twenty (20) working days following the meeting(s).